-This thesis is a year-long exploration into designing the access to prosthetic technology, both by making them affordable as well as designing systems and services that enable easier access.
+This thesis is a year-long exploration into designing for people with limb loss and limb difference, aiming to better envision the access to prosthetic technology, both by making them affordable as well as imagining systems and services that enable easier access.

 The historical mindset towards people with physical disabilities has been one of pity and exclusion.
 While the notion of pity and exclusion is looked down upon in liberal societies, an understanding of what constitutes the objectification of people with disabilities as well as a greater effort towards inclusion is still not wide-spread.
 This leads to the exclusion of people with limb loss and an extensive on-going conversation isn’t had around their rights, wants and needs.
 Through this thesis, I have aimed to create the conditions which lead to more open conversation about limb loss and limb differences, and their acceptance in society, to enable easier access to products and services that improve the quality of life for people with limb loss and limb difference.